 The top identified needs will require resources and interventions at the family, agency, and community levels.

 Family

-- Financial resources to better meet basic needs such as housing, transportation, child care and food. - Connection to existing resources. - Legal assistance to understand rights. - Budgeting tools and credit building products.
+- Financial education and resources to better meet basic needs such as food, transportation, child care, and housing. - •Connection to existing resources to obtain employment. - •Legal assistance to understand rights. - •Mental health services.

 Agency